Toyota Highlander: First generation (XU20; 2000)

 The 3.0-liter engine was able to propel the Highlander from 0–60 mph in approximately 8.8 seconds.
 For 2004 the Highlander was given a new 3.3-liter V6 engine to compete with the more powerful V6 offerings from its competitors, mainly the Nissan Murano and the Honda Pilot.
-The larger engine made it possible for the Kluger to reach 0 to 60 mi/h in 7.8 seconds.
+The larger engine made it possible for the Highlander to reach 0 to 60 mi/h in 7.8 seconds.